Terms of Service

 Use of blogs.rice.edu signifies agreement to Rice’s official IT policies:

 All site owners are responsible for complying with these policies.
-Violations will be referred to appropriate university authorities.
+Violations will be referred to the appropriate university authorities.
+Any public-facing website that fails to meet accessibility standards may be removed from public view.

 Data Limits and File Uploads